Why should you consider spending a decent stack of money on a burr coffee grinder?

 Who is the Rancilio Rocky Grinder For?

-This is a high quality grinder that is really designed for espresso.
+This is a high quality coffee grinder that is really designed to be paired with an espresso machine.
 With 55 grind settings it can easily cater to most brewing methods with the possible exception of Turkish coffee.
-However, considering the price there are far cheaper reliable options for other brewing methods such as the Baratza Encore.
+However, considering the price there are far cheaper reliable options for other brewing methods such as the Baratza Encore (the usual choice for drip coffee).

-Because espresso requires greater precision and grind consistency, we use our Rocky exclusively for espresso and have found it superb for that function.
-For manual brewing methods such as pour over or Aeropress see our recommendations here and for grinders specifically for French Press see our article here.
+Because espresso requires greater precision and grind consistency, we use our Rocky exclusively with our espresso machine and have found it superb for that function.
+For manual brewing methods such as drip coffee, pour over, or Aeropress see our recommendations here and for grinders specifically for French Press see our article here.

 There are two different models of the Rancilio Rocky; the SD model which is doserless and which we are reviewing here, and the SS model which comes with a doser.
 We recommend that the SD model is best for normal home use.